Ovarian Cancer Signs and Symptoms

 - Urgency or frequency to urinate.
 Because your bladder and ovaries are close together, your urinary tract can be affected by the health of your ovaries.

-- Changes in menstruation cycle.
+- Changes in the menstruation cycle.
 A change to your period cycle, such as heavier or irregular bleeding, could be related to ovarian health.
 If you are premenopausal and suddenly have more painful periods or an irregular cycle, you should schedule a physical with your doctor.
 This is especially true if you are unable to manage a regular and pain-free cycle even while on oral birth control.
-Similarly, if you are postmenopausal and have unexpected bleeding you should go to a gynecologist for an exam.
+Similarly, if you are postmenopausal and have unexpected bleeding, you should go to a gynecologist for an exam.

 Symptoms tend to be persistent and an obvious change from normal if they are caused by ovarian cancer rather than another condition.
 If you notice any of these signs for a prolonged period of time or they can't be explained, visit your doctor as soon as possible.

-Other Ovarian Cancer Sign & Symptoms
+Other Ovarian Cancer Signs and Symptoms

 Some other ovarian cancer symptoms can include: